alvineebai/Alvine-kubernetes/05-service/readme.md

 # get the services
 kubectl get svc
 #
+# Let us check the funstionnality of the load balancer service
+curl <service-IP-address>:8080
 # describe the service
 kubectl describe service nginx-service
 #
+# let us delete 1 pod and watch the sel-healing process
+kubectl delete pod <pod-name>

 # delete the pod and the service
 kubectl delete -f 02-service-deployment-def.yaml